Sean Miller raves about versatility of new Arizona Wildcats signee Zeke Nnaji

 ESPN has already reported that phones registered to Miller and Dawkins were connected for five minutes or more between May 3 and July 2, 2017.

-ICYMI, we have a notebook discussing the UA visit of potential UC Irvine grad transfer Max Hazzard between Thursday night and Saturday, along with the the Pac-12's plan to stick with an 18-game schedule next season.
+ICYMI, we have a notebook discussing the UA visit this weekend of potential UC Irvine grad transfer Max Hazzard, along with the the Pac-12's plan to stick with an 18-game schedule next season.
 The Wildcats will skip the Utah/Colorado trip and won't host Stanford and Cal.